Steven P. Millard (Biomathematics):

 (Statistics): Parameter estimation of trend contaminated long memory

 processes.
-Now Associate Professor, The Ohio State University.
+Now Professor, The Ohio State University.

 Doris Damian (Biostatistics): A Bayesian approach to estimating heterogeneous